janderssonse/ort-ci-action/README.md

 # ORT CI Action

-A GitHub Action for using the powerful [ORT (OSS Review Toolkit)](https://github.com/oss-review-toolkit/ort) to Analyse, Scan, Evaluate and Advise your code with ORT, with quite a lot of configuration options.
+A GitHub Action or a template for helping you using the powerful [ORT (OSS Review Toolkit)](https://github.com/oss-review-toolkit/ort) to Analyse, Scan, Evaluate and Advise your code with ORT, with quite a lot of configuration options.

-NOTE: TESTING THINGS; GIT HISTORY WILL BE RESET WHEN PROJECT IS "good enough" for an initial commit and pass the experimental phase, so if you clone it, don't expect to much, and don't use it "for real" yet, things will break
+As an SBOM (Software-Bill-Of-Materials)-generator it might just work for you right anyway, as ORT supports many package managers and output formats.

+As a deep code license scanner, you might need to configure more powerful runners.

 Related siblings projects are:

-- [ORT CI Base](https://github.com/janderssonse/ort-ci-base) - Base Scripts etc. for running ORT in CI
+- [ORT CI Base](https://github.com/janderssonse/ort-ci-base) - Containts base logic (scripts etc.) for running ORT in CI
-- [ORT CI GitLab](https://github.com/janderssonse/ort-ci-gitlab) - A GitLab CI template for running ORT in CI
+- [ORT CI GitLab](https://github.com/janderssonse/ort-ci-gitlab) - GitLab CI templates for running ORT in GitLab environments.
+- [ORT CI Tekton] - To-Do

 ## Table of Contents